awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-best-dist-key.md

 1. Choose the largest dimension based on the size of the filtered dataset\.

-   Only the rows that are used in the join need to be distributed, so consider the size of the dataset after filtering, not the size of the table\.
+   Only the rows that are used in the join must be distributed, so consider the size of the dataset after filtering, not the size of the table\.

 1. Choose a column with high cardinality in the filtered result set\.